VAT Registration in Czech Republic - Updated for 2021

-Companies with operations in Czech Republic will be imposed with a 21% VAT rate, which is the standard rate applicable to most products and services, taxable under the current law.
+Companies with operations in Czech Republic will be imposed with a 21% VAT rate, which is the standard rate applicable to most products and services, taxable under the current law, in 2021.
 Other types of business activities related to food products for children, various pharmaceuticals or book industry are taxed at a reduced rate of 10%.
 This tax was introduced starting with 1st of January 2015.

 Other services are taxed at 15% rate, if they refer to foodstuffs, water, public transportation, cultural and sports events, publishing industry or hotel accommodation; our team of Czech lawyers can offer more details on the all the services and goods taxed at a VAT of 15%.
 The following goods and services are subject to 15% VAT rate:

 - non-alcoholic beverages, medical equipment for disabled persons;